-The Company invests in equity of certain privately-held companies, primarily with minority positions.
-These investments are reported at fair value or under the equity method of accounting, as appropriate.
-Equity investments that do not have readily determinable fair values are generally recorded at cost, plus or minus certain adjustments.
+The Company periodically invests in minority equity positions of privately-held companies that are reported either at fair value or under the equity method of accounting, as appropriate.
+Equity investments accounted for at fair value that do not have readily determinable fair values are generally recorded at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same investee.
+Gains and losses from strategic equity investments are recorded in Other income, net in the accompanying consolidated statements of income.